rellermeyer/TUD-DistributedSystems/docs/other.md

 It seems to be somewhat careless that the paper authors have not implemented view changes.
 We therefore assume that no full implementation of this protocol exists up to now.

-Pseudo-code: The paper never mentions if the funcitons are thought to be executed on coordinator or participant side.
+Pseudo-code: The paper never mentions if the functions are thought to be executed on coordinator or participant side.

 The paper mentions WS-AT a few times, but they have made it more clear that it that they assume strong knowledge of WS-AT.
 Reading WS-AT helped a lot!